KumarDevdat/mernfinalproject/README.md

 The server will start running on the specified port.

 ## Usage
-The Activity Tracker app provides an intuitive and user-friendly interface for tracking and managing your activities.

-## Home Page
-The home page features a navigation bar with a logo and sign-in/sign-up buttons.
-It also includes a carousel with a register button and a voucher section.
-The footer section contains additional information and links.

-## Login Page
-The login page allows users to log in to their accounts.
-It presents a login form that interacts with the backend to authenticate users.
-Upon successful login, users are redirected to the dashboard page.

-## Signup Page
-The signup page enables new users to create an account.
-It includes a signup form that collects user information and communicates with the backend to register new users.
-After successful signup, users can proceed to the dashboard.

-## Dashboard Page
-The dashboard page serves as the central hub for managing activities.
-It includes a sidebar slider with options like logout and history.
-The main content area displays various features.

-## Add Activity
+1. **Login**: Access the login page to log in to your account and access the dashboard.

+2. **Signup**: If you don't have an account, sign up for a new account through the signup page.

+3. **Dashboard**: Once logged in, you'll be redirected to the dashboard page, where you can manage your activities.

-The "Add Activity" button on the dashboard opens a modal containing a form to add a new activity.
-Users can provide details such as the activity name, date, duration, and any additional notes.
-After submitting the form, the activity is added to the user's list of activities.
+4. **Add Activity**: Click on the "Add Activity" button on the dashboard to open a modal.
+Fill in the activity details (name, date, duration, notes) and submit the form to add a new activity.

-## Activity Cards
-The activities added by the user are rendered as cards on the dashboard.
-Each card represents an activity and displays relevant information such as the activity name, date, and duration.
-The card may also include an edit button and a delete button for managing the activity.
+5. **Viewing Activities**: Activities added by the user will be displayed as cards on the dashboard.
+Each card shows relevant information and may have options to edit or delete the activity.

-## Pagination
-To improve usability and manage large activity lists, pagination is implemented.
-Only a limited number of activity cards (e.g., 4) are displayed per page.
-Users can navigate between pages to view additional activities.
+6. **Pagination**: If you have a large number of activities, pagination is implemented to improve usability.
+Navigate between pages to view additional activities.

+7. **Logout**: To log out from the app, click on the logout option in the sidebar.

 ## Dependencies
 The application uses vite: it is a build tool that aims to provide a faster and leaner development experience for modern web projects.